What exactly is branding and do you really need it in 2022?

-The answer is yes–branding matters! (especially during covid, it matters now more than ever!)
+The answer is yes–branding matters, now more than ever!

 Many people think that your logo is your brand, but it is SO much more!
 You may have heard the quote from Jeff Bezos, “Your brand is what other people say when you’re not in the room,” and he hit the nail on the head.
 While advertising is what a company says about itself to consumers, branding is what others think, say and feel about your company.
 Whether you are a startup, a small business or a multi-million dollar corporation, a strong brand can create a customer experience that evokes an emotional connection which leads to brand loyalty, even during down times when you are forced to cut back on advertising dollars or other marketing efforts.

 In a world where we are constantly inundated with marketing, good branding is no longer enough, you need GREAT branding–you need to have a story and a purpose that envokes an emotional response and builds trust over time.
 Taking the time to be thoughtful and intentional about your branding will set you apart and build a community of followers and brand loyalists.

 So, you may be wondering, “How do I build my brand?”

 Start with a Brand Strategy